VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 * You may not be able to use transactions in all places you'd like to because the distributed nature of the cloud makes ACID transactions impractical in many scenarios.
 Therefore, you need to understand how to work with eventual consistency.
+For examples, see chapter 5, "[Preparing for the V1 Release][j_chapter5]," and the section _Options to reduce the delay in the UI_ in chapter 7, "[Adding Resilience and Optimizing Performance][j_chapter7]."
 * You may want to re-examine your assumptions about how to organize your application into different tiers.
+For example, see the discussion around in-process, synchronous commands in in chapter 7, "[Adding Resilience and Optimizing Performance][j_chapter7]."
 * You must take into account not only the latency between the browser or on-premises environment and the cloud, but also the latency between the different parts of your system that are running in cloud.

 > **MarkusPersona:** We found that having a single **bus** abstraction
 > in our code obscurred the fact that some messages are handled locally
 > in process and some are handled in a different role instance.
+To see
+> how this is implemented, look at the **ICommandBus** interface and the
+> **CommandBus** and **SynchronousCommandBusDecorator** classes.
+Chapter
+> 7, "[Adding Resilience and Optimizing Performance][j_chapter7]
+> includes a discussion of **SynchronousCommandBusDecorator** class.

 A complex cloud environment can make it harder to run quick tests during development.
 A local test environment may not mimic the behavior of the